exo-lang/exo2-artifact/README.md

 ### BLAS Library

-This section reproduces Figures 7, 8(a), 11, 12, 13, 14, and 15.
+This section reproduces Figures 8, 9(a), 14, 15, 16, 17, 18, and 19.
-All the experiments in this section are performed in the [ExoBLAS](./ExoBLAS) submodule.
+All the experiments in this section are performed in the ExoBLAS submodule.
 Please navigate into it.

 #### Installing Requirements